-Your motorhome is fitted with an Ecocamel showerhead.
+Your caravan is fitted with an Ecocamel shower head

-- · It saves water energy and money.
+It saves water energy and money.

-- It has a wipe clean head to prevent the build up of lime scale.
+It has a wipe clean head to prevent the build up of lime scale

-- Uses a maximum of 8 litres a minute
+Uses a maximum of 8 litres a minute

 After showering when the shower is turned off, your ecocamel shower head simply drains off any excess water through the air intake Clean your ecocamel shower head with a damp cloth.
 Do not use any abrasive or chemical cleaners.
-Should any scale build up on your shower heads spray plate you can descale it by rubbing the nozzles with your thumb.
+Should any scale build up on your shower heads spray plate you can de-scale it by rubbing the nozzles with your thumb.